Self-Care For Today’s Woman

 Impatient people experience anger and annoyance when they don’t see instant results.

-Working on becoming more patient as you start your self-care journey is essential if you want to continue and get the most from your self-care program.
+As you start your self-care journey, working on becoming more patient is essential to continue and get the most from your self-care program.

 These are some of the most common blind spots you may experience when working on self-care.

 Identifying these character traits will help reduce the challenges of self-care.